The Mount Milligan mine is a copper-gold project in central British Columbia, Canada. The mine is located 155km

 The Mt.
-Mulligan mine will produce ore of low grade copper-gold.
-The planned semi-autonomous grinding (SAG) mill will be the largest in North America.
-It will have a capacity to grind about 2,717t per hour at 92% availability.
-The 12m SAG mill will be powered by a 23.5MW gearless motor drive.
+Mulligan mine produces ore of low grade copper-gold.
+The semi-autonomous grinding (SAG) mill is the largest in North America.
+It has a capacity to grind approximately 2,717t per hour at 92% availability.
+The 12m SAG mill is powered by a 23.5MW gearless motor drive.

-An IsaMill machine, the largest in Canada, will be used for fine grinding the ore.
-It is considered to be one of the most energy efficient grinding machines on the market.
-The majority of operations will use hydro-electric generated power from the grid.
+The IsaMill machine, the largest in Canada, is used for fine grinding the ore.
+It is one of the most energy efficient grinding machines on the market.
+The majority of operations use hydro-electric generated power from the grid.

-The open-pit mine development operations will have a smaller footprint of about 4km x 3km.
-Water used for the entire mining activity will not be discharged into local water bodies.
+The open-pit mine development operations have a smaller footprint of about 4km x 3km.
+Water used for the entire mining activity is not discharged into local water bodies.

 The engineering, procurement, construction and management (EPCM) contract for the copper-gold project was awarded to the British Columbia Mining Joint Venture (BCMJV), in August 2011.
 BCMJV is a 50:50 joint venture between AMEC Americas and Fluor Canada.